E. D. Mondainé: Political and civic activities

 By 2017, Mondainé had become a vice president of the Portland chapter of the NAACP.
 After Jo Ann Hardesty stepped down in March 2017 during her successful run for Portland City Council, Mondainé was elected president in 2018.
-Mondainé sat on the hiring board that recommended Danielle Outlaw as chief of the Portland Police Bureau in 2017, and praised her when she suddenly resigned at the end of 2019.
+He sat on the hiring board that recommended Danielle Outlaw as chief of the Portland Police Bureau in 2017, and praised her when she suddenly resigned at the end of 2019.

 In November 2019, leadership and members of the NAACP accused Mondainé of abusing his position with "misogyny, physical threats and mismanagement of money".
 The chapter rescheduled an executive meeting to subvert community involvement.
 In response to the allegations, Mondainé referenced President Donald Trump, stating "It grieves me to think that we would have the energy to fight with each other, knowing that we have a racist politician in the highest office of the land."

 In his roles with the church and the NAACP, and as a musician, Mondainé has advocated policy positions throughout his career including rallying against labeling unreinforced masonry buildings.
 He gave a speech in downtown Portland during the 2020 George Floyd protests.

 Following allegations of sexism, bullying, and financial impropriety in 2019, an "accountability group" of NAACP members organized under the name Rise Up PDX, challenging Mondainé and four of his fellow officers in the 2020 NAACP election.
 Sharon Gary-Smith, Tamia Dreary, Donovan Smith, Natalie Rush, Rhyan M. Hills, Michael "Chappie" Grice, Cynthia Fowler, Leesha Posey, Albert Lee, Susan Elliott, Beth Woodward, Daniel Portis-Cathers, and Lily Copenagle are running to replace current officers and at-large positions.
 Mondainé sent "letters of dismissal" to several members opposing him, but the national NAACP organization stated that he had no power to remove them from membership.

 Mondainé and the local NAACP were represented on the website of a coalition called United for Portland as endorsing the reelection of Portland mayor Ted Wheeler.
 Rise Up PDX issued a press release, alleging that NAACP branch membership was not consulted on the decision, and that the bylaws of the NAACP prohibit such an endorsement.
 The text was removed from the website within 24 hours, and Mondainé stated to local news outlets that his endorsement was not on behalf of the NAACP.